-As with many of these sun shirts, the sleeves work as sun protection for the hands.
+As with many sun shirts, the sleeves are sun protection for the hands.
 The thumb holes make a half-glove of sorts to protect you from the sun.

-I do not wear sun gloves as I don’t ever recall my hands getting sunburnt.
-When I wore the hoodie, I ended up rolling the sleeves a bit.
+I do not wear sun gloves as I never recall my hands getting sunburnt.
+When I wore the hoodie, I rolled the sleeves a bit.
 More on that below…

 Then there’s the centerpiece of this entire garment…the hoodie!

 I can wear a ballcap rather than my dorky sun hat and still have sun protection.
 Oooh..stylish!

 How did I like it in the field?